-1 Construit doiltr achadulaa aalandara andtimalina 1.
-CONSTRUCT uanv schedules. calendars. and time times.

-• Using vocabulary associated with time, including past, present, and future
+- 1. Construct daily schedules, calendars, and timelines. - Using vocabulary associated with time, including past, present, and future

-Ε G Н CG 2. ۲
+Ε G Н CG ((4)

-- Identify rights and responsibilities of citizens within the local community and state. - Describing how rules in the community and laws in the state protect citizens' rights and property - Describing ways, including paying taxes, responsible citizens contribute to the common good of the community and state - Demonstrating voting as a way of making choices and decisions
+- 2. Identify rights and responsibilities of citizens within the local community and state. - Describing how rules in the community and laws in the state protect citizens' rights and property - Describing ways, including paying taxes, responsible citizens contribute to the common good of the community and state - Demonstrating voting as a way of making choices and decisions